theopenlane/httpsling/README.md

 ## Requests

-The library provides a `Receive` to construct and dispatch HTTP httpsling.
-Here are examples of performing various types of requests, including adding query parameters, setting headers, and attaching a body to your httpsling.
+The library provides a `Receive` to construct and dispatch HTTP.
+Here are examples of performing various types of requests, including adding query parameters, setting headers, and attaching a body to your requests.

 #### GET Request